Delivering safe and reliable drinking water is your water provider's top priority.

 How to find out about the quality of your drinking water

-The United States Environmental Protection Agency (EPA) sets national health-based standards for drinking water and requires water providers to produce a Consumer Confidence Report or Drinking Water Quality Report for their customers annually.
+The United States Environmental Protection Agency (EPA) sets national health-based standards for drinking water.
+This requires water providers to produce a Consumer Confidence Report (CCR) or Drinking Water Quality Report for their customers each year.
 This detailed report is one of the best ways for you to learn more about the quality and source of your water.

 If there is ever an issue with your water quality, your water provider will let you know by sending out a drinking water advisory.